U.S. House Representative Frank Wolf released this earlier this week:

 To summarize, I ask my colleagues if the Congress can answer these questions and, if not, why?

-· Was there an intelligence failure in vetting the true loyalty of the Libyan security guards for the U.S. consulate?
-Which agency was responsible for vetting the militias?
+loyalty of the Libyan security guards for the U.S. consulate?
+Which

-· Who provided the terrorists with details of the consulate property?
-Was it the security guards or someone in the Libyan government who was notified about the ambassador’s visit?
+property?
+Was it the security guards or someone in the Libyan

-· Why did the guards in the car outside the consulate not warn the U.S. staff of the gathering terrorists as they drove away a minute before the assault began?
-Were they complicit in the plot?
+warn the U.S. staff of the gathering terrorists as they drove away a

+about the consulate property and the ambassador’s location?
 Again, this is why I believe a House Select Committee is the best way forward to ensure that these and other unanswered questions are resolved.
 To date, 160 House Republicans – nearly three quarters of the entire Republican Conference – have cosponsored H. Res.
 36 to create a Select Committee on Benghazi to ensure the American people learn the truth.

 Of greater interest may be what he issued today: